 (d) Candidates recommended for selection are forwarded to the City Council for approval.

 (4) The Police Advisory Committee shall be co-chaired by the Chief of Police and a committee member selected by the citizen members.

 (5) The Committee shall meet quarterly, in January, April, July and October each year.
 Members of the Police Advisory Committee shall attend all meetings unless excused by the committee co-chairs.

 (1) The powers and duties of the police advisory committee shall be as follows:

 (a) Meet at least once each quarter, or by calling a special meeting, if needed.

-(d) Review any departmental procedures that have resulted in repeated complaints and make recommendations to the Police Department regarding the need for policy changes.
+(c) Review any departmental procedures that have resulted in repeated complaints and make recommendations to the Chief of Police regarding any potential policy changes.

-(e) Compile and forward to the City Council an annual written report by January 30th.
+(d) Compile and forward to the City Council an annual written report by January 30th.
 The report shall include data concerning the status of matters reported on, comment cards, written complaints, use of force and all activities the Police Advisory Committee participated in.
 The report shall be in a form prescribed by the City Council.
 The purpose of the report shall be to summarize Police Advisory Committee activities, and not to provide policy recommendations directly to City Council.

-(h) Serves as a public review and involvement body for the Police Department on issues suggested by committee members and/or the Chief of Police.
+(g) Serves as an engagement and and involvement body for the Police Department on issues suggested by committee members and/or the Chief of Police.